Siemens has delivered the first Class 707 train for operator South West Trains to Clapham to undergo a final phase of testing.

 All 30 trains of the fleet are due to be in service by November 2017.
 A major upgrade of Waterloo station is being carried out alongside the introduction of the new fleet.

-Network Rail is reinstating platforms 20 to 24 of the former Waterloo International Terminal and extending platforms one to four to accomodate 10-car trains.
+Network Rail is reinstating platforms 20 to 24 of the former Waterloo International Terminal and extending platforms one to four to accommodate 10-car trains.